Sidney Fs&La

 Sidney, Nebraska · FDIC Cert #29379

-Sidney Fs&La is an FDIC-insured bank (Certificate #29379) with $14M in total assets and $13M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Sidney Fs&La, an FDIC-insured bank (Certificate #29379) with $14M in total assets and $13M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Sidney, Nebraska, the bank maintains a Tier 1 capital ratio of 7.97% (Adequately Capitalized) and a nonperforming loan ratio of 0.98%.
-BankHealthData assigns a composite Health Grade of B (65/100).
+BankHealthData assigns a composite Health Grade of B (65/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Sidney Fs&La (FDIC cert 29379) is a community bank — $14M in total assets, $13M in deposits, serving the Sidney, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.